kuali/research-coi/doc/public-api/index.md

 This documentation lays out the REST APIs that are available to facilitate integrations with other University systems.

+<span style="color:red">Documenation and APIs are still under development and subject to change</span>

 # Group Disclosure APIs

 <!-- include(./disclosures.md) -->